2025 SBD Course Offerings

 Wholemount staining of a growing Nematostella (Credit Karen Echeverri), Stumpy Cuttlefish (Tom Kleindinst), California Two-Spot Octopus (Kleindinst)

 The SBD semester is organized as a series of 4 three-week modules; students chose a single course in each module.
 These courses are inspired by the MBL’s world-renown summer Advanced Research Training Courses and are an intense immersion focusing on experiential learning through laboratory research.
+Students can earn between 12 and 17 credits for participation in SBD depending on if they are a quarter or a semester student.

 New Course Offerings Coming Soon!